Home and community care

 Contact your local Home and Community Care Support Services organization to find out if you are eligible and for more information on how this program works.

-If you or a loved one requires end-of-life care at home, there are many programs in Ontario that can help you.
-You can request:
+If you or a loved one requires end-of-life care at home, there are many services that can help you, including:

 - medical supplies, including low-cost medication for seniors through the Ontario Drug Benefit Plan